mponce0/covid19.analytics/JOSS/paper.md

 live^[The data usually is accessible from the repositories with a 24 hours delay.] worldwide data of reported cases from the novel *Coronavirus Disease* (COVID-19), as well as related datasets, such as, genomics data, testing and vaccinations records and historical pandemics records.
-It does this by accessing and retrieving the data publicly available and published by several sources:
+It does this by accessing and retrieving data publicly available and published by several sources, such as:

 - The "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University" [@JHUCSSErepo] for the